NenadPantelic/Voice-assistant/README.md

 The user is then expected to repeat the command, ie. chooses the operating language.

 After the message, the user should select one of the operating languages (English or Serbian).
 When selecting a language, any form of command that contains a language name is valid.
-Therefore, for the choice of English it is important that the command contains any of these words: ***english, default, engleski, podrazumevan (podrazumevani, podrazumevana)***.
+Therefore, for the choice of English, the command must contain any of these words: ***english, default, engleski, podrazumevan (podrazumevani, podrazumevana)***.
 To select Serbian, the command should contain one of the words: ***serbian, srpski***.

 For example, these commands could be: